Special-Operations-Brigade/SOB-Docs/vehicles/mutt.md

 ## MUTT-C

 - Cargo sits on cargo bed
 - Incl.
-ViV loading for BARCs/Stretchers etc?
+ViV loading for BARCs/Stretchers etc

 ## MUTT-L

+A more detailed overview of the MUTT-L features can be found following this link: [mutt-l.md](mutt-l.md).

 - Built-in Fortify Preset
 - Can re-arm/-fuel/-pair nearby vehicles